10 tips for staying safe in hotels

 • Don’t accept a room on the ground floor.
 It may be convenient, but for safety sake, it’s not a good idea.
 These rooms are targets for thieves and others.
 If you’re staying at a motel with doors that open directly to the outside instead of a hallway, get a room that overlooks an interior courtyard, if there is one.
 I no longer stay at motels with doors that lead directly outside.
 They’re security nightmares for guests.

 • Many safety experts suggest staying somewhere between the fourth and sixth floors.
 Once you’re up to the fourth floor the rooms are high enough to be difficult to break into.
 Most fire department ladder trucks throughout the world are able to reach to the windows on the sixth floor, so from a fire safety standpoint, you can still be saved in case of a fire emergency.

 • If the personnel at the front desk announce my room number aloud when I’m picking up my key I immediately ask for a new room assignment and explain why.
 You don’t know who’s in the lobby.

 • Some hotels are now letting guests check in on line, choose a room, set up their credit card to pay their bill and turn their smartphone into their room key, so guests never need to go to the front desk to check in.
-That’s a big security help as it eliminates problematical check-ins.
+That’s a big security help, as it eliminates problematic check-ins.

 • Similarly, if your hotel supplies door hangers to put in food or cleaning requests, never put your name on the hangers.